 When Cher Called Dave an A**hole

 Cher appeared on Late Night With David Letterman for the first time in 1986.
 By that point, she was no stranger to the whims of professional men wanting her to appear more palatable; men who wanted to simplify her career trajectory.
 Originally, Cher wanted to be an actress.
 But she was sixteen she met Sonny Bono, and he wanted her to be a singer.
-Years later, after she was both, Cher called David Letterman an a**hole on live TV.
+And years later, after she was both, she called David Letterman an a**hole on live TV.

-She called him an asshole before he tells her that she looks terrific and after he tells her that she smells terrific.
+She called him an asshole before he told her that she looked terrific and after he told her that she smelled terrific.
 (A line he would later use on Tina Turner.)
 She calls him an asshole before he motions toward the floral tattoos on her ankles and asks why she would “permanently scar” her body, to which Cher said:

 Dave said that Cher was the first person to call him an a**hole.